andresebr/kumodd/README.md

-fileSize		| Size (bytes) of the data in Google Drive. sizeMatch		| match if local size = size in google drive, else MISMATCH. modifiedByMeDate	| Last Modified time (UTC) of the data in Google Drive. modTimeMatch		| match if Last Modified time in Google Drive and on disk are equal. lastViewedByMeDate	| Last Viewed By Account User (UTC) of the data in Google Drive. accTimeMatch		| match if lastViewedByMeDate and FS Last Access Time are equal.
+fileSize		| Size (bytes) of the data in Google Drive. sizeMatch		| match if local size = size in google drive, else MISMATCH. modifiedByMeDate	| Last Modified time (UTC) of the data in Google Drive. modTimeMatch		| match if Last Modified time on disk = in Google Drive. lastViewedByMeDate	| Last Viewed By Account User (UTC) on disk = in Google Drive. accTimeMatch		| match if lastViewedByMeDate and FS Last Access Time are equal.

 For certain file types (excluding Google Apps files), Google Drive provides an MD5 of the